 – The current loan-to-value (LTV) ratio must be greater than 80%.

 – The borrower must be current on the mortgage at the time of the refinance, with no late payment in the past six months and no more than one late payment in the past 12 months.

-Assuming you meet these guidelines, you can request a HARP refinance from either your existing mortgage lender or via another bank offering the program.
+Assuming you meet these guidelines, you can request a HARP refinance from either your existing mortgage lender or via another bank offering the program, your choice.